r3ksk/hxmrpava/SAPIntelligentRPA/03-Download_Execute_PreScreenAutomations/README.md

 We will be searching for SuccessFactors Pre-Screen questions Automation.

-1. As a first step, create an environment linking your SAP Intelligent RPA Cloud Factory and SAP Intelligent RPA Desktop Agent.
-You can follow the instructions given in this location [Create an Environment | SAP Help Portal](https://help.sap.com/docs/IRPA/c836fab4182e45548b6c6c6d0d0a9146/04a774c632fc479497a5e72c3a842a02.html?locale=en-US&q=Environment)
-2. Then, we will download Pre-Screen Questions Bot from the RPA Store.
+1. As a first step, we will download Pre-Screen Questions Bot from the RPA Store.
 Here I will share generic instructions to download any bot business content from the store.
 [Get a Store Package | SAP Help Portal](https://help.sap.com/docs/IRPA/c8e1e1d0e82547d4b4c926563984a1e5/8beb0ce5799a4b31b389fe11939ef614.html?locale=en-US)
-3. Ddeploy the package immediately for testing.
+2. Ddeploy the package immediately for testing.
 You can use this documentation page for additional information [Deploy a Store Package Immediately for Testing | SAP Help Portal](https://help.sap.com/docs/IRPA/c8e1e1d0e82547d4b4c926563984a1e5/a39a5b0ae11045559bea087e47d73fec.html?locale=en-US)
-4. The environment variables you will find at the time of deployment is what the bot expects as input to successfully execute the business content.
+3. The environment variables you will find at the time of deployment is what the bot expects as input to successfully execute the business content.
 You will need to fill relevant data as per your SuccessFactors Tenant configurations

 Name | Description | Type | Sample | is it Mandatory?
 ------------ | ------------ | ------------ | ------------| ------------